PavelHumeniuk/Query-Performance/README.md

 🐳 Docker version should be at least 1.6.0

-🐳 Docker environment should have more than 2GB free disk space
+🐳 Docker environment should have at least 2GB free disk space(this is a native framework limitation)

 **DB schema:**